roman-milk/roman-milk.github.io/no-such-thing-as-an-ex-slut.md

+===

- ****** No Such Thing as an Ex-Slut Ch.
-05 ****** byfastandsloppy© Roy pushed her forward onto her hands and knees.
+Roy pushed her forward onto her hands and knees.
 He pushed her down so her chin met the floor.
 He spread her ass and probed lightly at her pucker.
 She groaned.
 He saw a bottle of oil across the room, but he had a worse idea.
 Puckering his lips, he spat on her sphincter.
 He looked up and Mike was looking at him in perverse fascination.

  "Help me with this.
 I'm a little dry."
 Obediently Mike stepped up and spat on Tuli's asshole.
 Roy did again too.
 He pushed a finger into her and she groaned more loudly.
 "Still need some more," he said.
 They all joined in raining spit on Tuli's ass.
 She writhed beneath the horrible rain as Roy pushed two, then three, fingers in her.
 Molly hovered close, recording it all.